atulapra/Emotion-detection/README.md

 ### Keras

 * Download the FER-2013 dataset from [here](https://anonfile.com/bdj3tfoeba/data_zip) and unzip it inside the Keras folder.
+This will create the folder `data`.

 * If you want to train this model or train after making changes to the model, use `python kerasmodel.py --mode train`.